ClickHouse/ClickHouse/docs/en/development/tests.md

 Alternatively you can try `uncrustify` tool to reformat your code.
 Configuration is in `uncrustify.cfg` in the sources root.
 It is less tested than `clang-format`.

+`CLion` has its own code formatter that has to be tuned for our code style.

 ## Metrica B2B Tests